 \section{Abstract}

-We investigate the capability of TianQin and LISA to reconstruct the model parameters in the Lagrangian of new physics scenarios that can generate a strong first-order electroweak phase transition.
+We investigate the capability of TianQin and LISA to reconstruct the model parameters in the Lagrangian of new physics scenarios that can generate an electroweak SFOPT.
 Taking the dimension-six Higgs operator extension of the Standard Model as a representative scenario for a broad class of new physics models, we establish the mapping between the model parameter $\Lambda$ and the observable spectral features of the stochastic gravitational wave background.
-We begin by generating simulated data incorporating Time Delay Interferometry channel noise, astrophysical foregrounds, and signals from the dimensional-six model.
+We begin by generating simulated data incorporating Time Delay Interferometry channel noise, astrophysical foregrounds, and signals from the dimension-six model.
 The data are then compressed and optimized, followed by geometric parameter inference using both Fisher matrix analysis and Bayesian nested sampling with \texttt{PolyChord}, which efficiently handles high-dimensional, multimodal posterior distributions.
-Finally, machine learning techniques are employed to achieve precise reconstruction of the model parameter $\Lambda$.
+Finally, machine-learning techniques are employed to achieve precise reconstruction of the model parameter $\Lambda$.
 For benchmark points producing strong signals, parameter reconstruction with both TianQin and LISA yields relative uncertainties of approximately $20$--$30\%$ in the signal amplitude and sub-percent precision in the model parameter $\Lambda$.
-TianQin’s sensitivity is limited to stronger signals within its optimal frequency band, whereas LISA can reconstruct parameters across a broader range of signal strengths.
-Our results demonstrate that reconstruction precision depends on signal strength, astrophysical foregrounds, and instrumental noise characteristics.
+The sub-percent precision reflects the statistical reconstruction capability of the detectors in an idealized setting: it incorporates the machine-learning inference uncertainty and is established at a fixed bubble wall velocity, while theoretical uncertainties in the effective potential calculation are not included.